bbatsov/emacsredux/_posts/2021-04-07-run-shell-commands-from-the-minibuffer.md

 also the command `async-shell-command` (bound to `M-&`) that always runs shell command asynchronously.

+One important thing to keep in mind is that the shell command will be executed in the directory (`default-directory`) of the current buffer.
+If your current buffer has a remote directory (you're using TRAMP), the shell command is executed on that remote host.
+Depending on your perspective that's either a very useful feature or a somewhat undesirable one.

 I have to admit that I use these commands quite rarely, but they are still useful from time to time when I want to check something really quick without switching buffers.

 As a reminder - you can also [evaluate Emacs Lisp code in the minibuffer]({% post_url 2013-04-18-evaluate-emacs-lisp-in-the-minibuffer %}).